 Taconic Technology.
-In July 1999, we acquired the cable related assets of Taconic Technology for approximately \$8.5 million.
+On September 10, 1998, we entered into an agreement to purchase the cable related assets of Taconic Technology for approximately \$8.5 million.
 As of March 31, 1999, Taconic Technology's cable system passed approximately 7,200 homes and served approximately 5,000 basic subscribers.
 Taconic Technology's subscribers are located in eight towns in upstate New York, all of which are situated in close proximity to our current cable systems in the New England Cluster.
+We expect that the consummation of the Taconic Technology acquisition will occur in the second guarter of 1999.